 - Opening a new card means hard credit inquiry

-- Higher average credit card rates
+- Higher average interest rates

 Deferred interest vs. 0% APR credit card offers

 Deferred interest offers and 0 percent APR credit card promotions may seem the same, but there are some key differences.